account-tech/docs/README.md

 ---
 description: >-
-  Welcome to the account.tech docs, where you'll discover how to build the most powerful and robust Web3 applications using our new Smart Account stack on Sui!
+  Welcome to the account.tech documentation, where you'll discover how to build powerful and robust Web3 applications using our comprehensive Smart Account stack on Sui.
 icon: hand-wave
 cover: .gitbook/assets/gitbookbanner.png
 coverY: 0